buehlmaier/MFIN7036-student-blog-2024-02/content/group-FINIX_01_blog-post-Reddit Data Collection & Analysis (By Group FINIX).md

 At the beginning, we tried to use both the **body text of both posts and comments** to analyze, but after we browse some posts, we found that many of them:

 - **Too long:** some posts contains more than 10k words
-- **Provide limited sentimental information:** some posts provide research data or news which are relatively neutral in sentiment
+- **Provide limited sentiment information:** some posts provide research data or news which are relatively neutral in sentiment
-- **Only a picture/video in the post(meme):** which we cannot obtain any textual data from the posts
+- **Only a picture/video in the post (meme):** which we cannot obtain any textual data from the posts

 As such, we decide to use only post title to identify topics, and comment body of each post for the sentiment analysis.